BES Utilities: Failed Legal actions

-Criminal Investigation and Fraud Charges
+Criminal Investigation and Fraud Trial

+On 28 July 2016, BES offices were raided by Trading Standards as part of an investigation into mis-selling of contracts by purports independent brokers.
+BES subsequently launched a £8.6 million claim for damages against Cheshire West and Chester Trading Standards in 2017, which failed.

-In September 2021 after 5-year fraud investigation, Andy Pilley and a number of BES's employees were charged with multiple fraud charges in relation to his running of BES Utilities.
-Fraud charges included two counts of running a business with the intention of defrauding creditors or others by allowing the fraudulent mis-selling of energy supply contracts, allowing fraudulent mis-selling by sales representatives, and being concerned with the retention of criminal property.
+In September 2021 owner Andrew Pilley was charged with fraud and money laundering offences made through BES.
+The charges included two counts of running a business with the intention of defrauding creditors or others by allowing the fraudulent mis-selling of energy supply contracts, allowing fraudulent mis-selling by sales representatives, and being concerned with the retention of criminal property.

+Between 10 October 2022 and 19 May 2023, the criminal trial took place at Preston Crown Court.
+On May 19 2023, Pilley was unanimously convicted on all counts.
+On July 4 2023, Pilley was sentenced to 13 years in jail.

+Co-conspirators received other lengthy jail terms.
+The co-conspirators included BES employee Joel Chapman (sentenced to 8 months imprisonment) who at the time was Head of Regulatory and Compliance; BES Director Michelle Davidson (sentenced to 6 year’s imprisonment); and Lee Qualter/Goulding who was the director of the sham ‘independent brokerages’ in reality controlled by BES and Pilley (sentenced to 7 years imprisonment).

 Charity, Community & Sponsorship

 Fleetwood Town Football Club

 BES Utilities is the main sponsor of Fleetwood Town Football Club, which is a professional association football club based in the town of Fleetwood, Lancashire, England.
 Established in 1997, the current Fleetwood Town F.C. is the third incarnation of the club; it was first formed in 1908.
 The team compete in League One, the third tier of English football.
 Their home strip is red shirts with white sleeves and white shorts.
 The home ground is Highbury Stadium in Fleetwood, and the supporters are affectionately known as the Cod Army.
 The club won the 2011–12 Football Conference, and played in the Football League for the first time in its history in the 2012–13 season.
 In May 2014, at Wembley, Fleetwood won the promotion play-off to League One, the club's sixth promotion in 10 years.